15 Names for Your Irish Wolfhound From Irish Mythology

 This name would work nicely for a brindle or fawn male Irish Wolfhound, due to Oisín’s association with deer.

 In Irish myths, Rinnal fought Gennan of the Fir Bolg to become High King of Ireland.
 People think Rinnal was the first king in Ireland to ever use spears and spearheads.
 Rinnal is a noble and brave name which would make a noble and brave name for a male Irish Wolfhound.
-This name might be particularly good for a gray or black Wolfhound since spearheads tend to be made from flint or obsidian.
+This name might be particularly good for a gray or black Wolfhound since spearheads were often made from flint or obsidian.

 More on the Irish Wolfhound